Ski and Ride Committee | Trips & Workshops | Resources | Leader Info | Get Involved

 Leader Incentives

-The Ski Committee and the Boston Chapter have a number of program and policies in place to help leaders get training and education so they can lead safe and exciting trips.
+The Ski and Ride Committee and the Boston Chapter have a number of program and policies in place to help leaders get training and education so they can lead safe and exciting trips.

-The Ski Committee offers reimbursement for certain training courses according to the policy at this link.
+The Ski and Ride Committee offers reimbursement for certain training courses and Wilderness First Aid according to the policy at this link.

 The Boston Chapter has a Scholarship program in place until 2021 that allows certain Trip Leaders who go above and beyond to gain additional skills and knowledge so they may offer a broader range of trips and activities.
 The details of the program are found here.